jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 <script src="https://gist.github.com/jto/8578771.js"></script>

 You may want to create a new Rule, validating that a given JsValue is a positive Int.
 All you have to do is to compose those rules sequentially.
-First you test the value is an Int, that you test it's value.
+First you test the value is an Int using `isInt`, then you test it's positive with `min`.
 That's a very simple task with the API.

 <script src="https://gist.github.com/jto/8578777.js"></script>